 NDAs and MAAs must include extensive preclinical and clinical data and supporting information to establish the drug candidate's safety and effectiveness for each desired indication.
 NDAs and MAAs must also include significant information regarding the chemistry, manufacturing and controls for the drug.
 Obtaining approval of a NDA or a MAA is a lengthy, expensive and uncertain process, and we may not be successful in obtaining approval.
 The FDA and the EMA review processes can take years to complete and approval is never guaranteed.
 If we submit a NDA to the FDA, the FDA must decide whether to accept or reject the submission for filing.
 We cannot be certain that any submissions will be accepted for filing and review by the FDA.
 Regulators of other jurisdictions, such as the EMA, have their own procedures for approval of drug candidates.
 Even if a drug is approved, the FDA or the EMA, as the case may be, may limit the indications for which the drug may be marketed, require extensive warnings on the drug labeling or require expensive and time-consuming clinical trials or reporting as conditions of approval.
 Regulatory authorities in countries outside of the United States and Europe also have requirements for approval of drug candidates with which we must comply prior to marketing in those countries.
 Obtaining regulatory approval for marketing of a drug candidate in one country does not ensure that we will be able to obtain regulatory approval in any other country.
-In addition, delays in approvals or rejections of marketing applications in the United States, Europe or other countries may be based upon many factors, including regulatory requests for additional analyses, reports, data, preclinical studies and clinical trials, regulatory questions regarding different interpretations of data and results, changes in regulatory policy during the period of drug development and the emergence of new information regarding our drug candidates or other drug candidates.
-Also, regulatory approval for any of our drug candidates may be withdrawn.
+In addition, delays in approvals or rejections of marketing applications in the United States, Europe or other countries may be based upon many factors, including regulatory requests for additional analyses, reports, data, preclinical studies and clinical trials, regulatory questions regarding different interpretations of data and results, changes in regulatory approval for any of our drug candidates may be withdrawn.